qwertie/loyc.net/_posts/2021-01-06-best-month-in-years.md

 And that's where we are today.
 In the coming days I'll be producing videos for Future of Coding, figuring out how to write printers more effectively by implementing a printer for TypeScript, and releasing semantic version 29 of [Enhanced C#](http://ecsharp.net/), [LeMP](http://ecsharp.net/lemp/), [LLLPG](http://ecsharp.net/lllpg/) and the [Loyc .NET Libraries](http://core.loyc.net/).

 Did I somehow regain my hope — hope that more work would lead to renewed interest in my software and my ideas?
 Maybe.
-Hope is a fragile thing.
+Hope is a fragile thing. [**Edit:** on second thought, it wasn't fragile when I started the EC# project 8 years ago; time has a way of wearing me down.]
 I can feel the despair clawing at my psyche from below.
 A couple of times in the past month, I remembered the bad times, like when I would write a ten-page article on a new feature, post it to Reddit and get two upvotes and zero traction.
 So far I've managed to refocus my mind on more positive thoughts.
 I worry that my success won't last much longer, but I am confident that I will at least manage to post the videos, release v29 and continue work on the web version of LeMP.